An Irish company is planning to become Ireland’s answer to Tesla Motors as it looks towards manufacturing an ambitious electric car.

 Solar panels will be fitted to the roof to give the car a small power boost.

 He has been developing the idea for some time, but it all came together in recent years with the help of the European Union’s Vital programme.
-As well as SCP, several universities are involved in the planning behind the eRoadster, ranging from Queens University Belfast to Dublin City University.
+As well as Fintos, several universities are involved in the planning behind the eRoadster, ranging from Queens University Belfast to Dublin City University.

 Finnegan said the vehicle will be made from as many parts sourced in Ireland as possible, but other bits and pieces such as batteries will need to be imported.